 Hepatitis B is a variant of liver inflammation that is transmitted relatively easily during fucking or substance use.
 In severe cases, it can be chronic.

-Hepatitis B is very contagious and is mainly transmitted through blood.
-However, the viruses can also be present in small amounts in body fluids (saliva, semen, clit/front hole secretions, pee, poop).
-Even a small amount of virus that enters the body via the smallest injuries to the (mucous) skin is sufficient for transmission.
-Infection can therefore occur through almost all sex practices and through the sharing of utensils for substance use.
-There is also a risk when sharing toothbrushes, razors, and nail scissors, and when piercing and tattooing with non-sterile equipment.
+Hepatitis B is very contagious and is mainly transmitted via blood.
+However, the viruses can also be found in small amounts in body fluids (saliva, semen, front hole secretions, pee, poop).
+Even a small amount of virus that enters the body via the smallest injuries of the (mucous) skin is sufficient for transmission.
+Infection can therefore occur through almost all sex practices and through the shared use of utensils for substance use.
+There is also a risk when sharing toothbrushes, razors and nail scissors, and when piercing and tattooing with non-sterile equipment.

 Two to three months after infection, flu-like symptoms (fever, joint pain, fatigue, loss of appetite) may occur.
 Sometimes there is itching or yellowing of the skin or eyes.

-Often the body copes with the infection on its own.
+Often the body copes with the infection itself.
 The infection can become chronic.
-Then it must be treated to prevent severe progressions to liver failure.
+Then it must be treated in order to prevent severe progressions up to liver failure.

 Hepatitis B is detected by a blood test.